 Seek medical care.
 It is important to get medical care to check for injuries, to prevent and treat STDs, to prevent pregnancy and, in some cases, to check for the presence of date rape drugs.
-You may choose to go to Student Health Service or directly to a local hospital for care.
+You may choose to go to Deacon Health or directly to a local hospital for care.

 Consider going to the hospital for an evidence collection kit.
 SANE nurses at Forsyth Medical Center and WF Baptist Hospital are specially trained to administer evidence collection kits (also known as “rape kits”) and can do so up to 72-hours after an assault.
 Having a rape kit done is especially important if you may want to consider pressing legal charges or WF judicial charges at any time in the future.
 To preserve evidence, avoid showering, bathing and brushing your teeth (when possible).
 Also, avoid washing your clothes.
 You can wear the same clothing to the hospital or take the clothes with you.
 If you put your clothes in a bag, make sure it is a paper bag.

 Consider reporting the assault.
 You may contact local police or University Police at any time to report a sexual assault.
 If you would like help in reporting or want to know more about your options, please contact the Safe Office for confidential help.
 You may also report an assault to the University’s Title IX Office.
 The Title IX Coordinator, Tonya Deem, can be reached at 336.758.7258 or you may report an assault anonymously using the Silent Witness Crime Report.